flowaicom/flow-judge/README.md

 ## Advanced Usage

-### Model configurations
 > [!WARNING]
 > There is a reported issue with Phi-3 models that produces gibberish outputs with contexts longer than 4096 tokens, including input and output.
 This issue has been recently fixed in the transformers library so we recommend using the `Flow-Judge-v0.1_HF` model configuration for longer contexts at the moment.
 For more details, refer to: [#33129](https://github.com/huggingface/transformers/pull/33129) and [#6135](https://github.com/vllm-project/vllm/issues/6135)

-We currently support vLLM engine (recommended) and Hugging Face Transformers.

-We are working on adding API-based usage as well as better options for CPU.

 ### Custom Metrics